SM48-LC without On/off switch and including a windscreen.

 Because it’s a dynamic microphone, it will not require 48v phantom power.
 However, you can still use it with your audio interface, mixer, preamp, amp, MIDI (What is MIDI?) controller, etc. What does an audio interface do?
 Just make sure you keep the 48v switch off.

 Some other things you may need:

-If you’re in studio, Acoustic Sound Treatment never hurt!
+If you’re in the studio, Acoustic Sound Treatment never hurts!
 Although it’s a dynamic mic and will reject background noise pretty well, I still like to have it.

 A pop-filter (the SM48 has an internal one, but a windscreen is ideal for this mic).

 A shock-mount (the SM48 has an internal one).

 It’s not a very loud mic, so you will probably have to push the gain a lot more than you’re used to with an SM58.